MAE776569/xprevalent/examples/controllers/create/README.md

 If the data is not valid `422` status code will be returned with error object in the response.

-If you want to customize the inserted document or control the values of the document fields, you can override `getDocument()`.
+To customize the inserted document or control the values of the document fields, you can override `getDocument()`.

 ```javascript
 class UserCreateController extends ApiCreateController {